CCWebi/PlantCare/README.md

     $ mvn install
     $ java -jar target/PlantCare.jar

+Or run it directly from your favourite Java supported IDE.

 ### Contribute & feedback
 If you want to contribute to this project, please send an e-mail to the one at my biography.
 Because this is a personal proyect I don't have a formal way to contribute, but I'm open to new ideas and suggestions :).